Nupurjain2788/m-CHA-CFR-yield-prediction/README.md

-# CFR (Classification followed by Regression) -based model for yield prediction of m-CHA reaction dataset
+# CFR (Classification followed by Regression) based model for yield prediction of m-CHA reaction dataset

 ## Prerequisites
 Ensure you have the following installed before proceeding: